alexelash/personal-website/_projects/temperate.md

     - type: "default"
       layout: "text-visual"
       desc: |
         The winning direction was that which created a mascot.
 The mark references the collie dog breed (most notably the border collie).
-Known as a herding dog, the concept was that Temperate acts as an adaptation planner’s best friend, because it herds information, data, and climate data all into one place.
+Known as a herding dog, the concept was that Temperate herds information and climate data all into one place.
+Our hope was that Temperate would become adaptation planners’ best friend in planning for climate change.
 Tying it together with the name, a thermometer makes up the nose of our mascot.
       visual:
         type: "image"
         image: "azavea-temperate/temperate_branding_02.jpg"